Journal of Samuel Kiechel

 Smugglers

-The heightened security measures in Vlissingen were not solely a result of the Dutch war against Spain in general.
-The island of Walcheren was positioned in a strategically vital location at the mouth of the Scheldt River.
-Further along the Scheldt was Antwerp, the most important trading hub of the period, which was under Spanish siege.
+The heightened security measures in Vlissingen were not solely the result of the Dutch war against Spain.
+The island of Walcheren was strategically vital at the mouth of the Scheldt River.
+Further along the Scheldt lay Antwerp, the most crucial trading hub of the period, then under Spanish siege.
 Vlissingen served as the key port on the island, and its ships could target or at least harass all Spanish maritime traffic entering or leaving the Scheldt.
 Ships from Walcheren would play a vital role three years later when the Spanish Armada was defeated off the coast of Flanders (1588).

-The proximity of Flanders not only meant a constant threat of Spanish attacks, but also collaboration and treachery.
-On the day Kiechel returned to Vlissingen, a boat loaded with cheese, butter, and herring arrived along with five prisoners.
+The proximity of Flanders not only posed a constant threat of Spanish attacks but also entailed collaboration and treachery.
+On the day Kiechel returned to Vlissingen, a boat loaded with cheese, butter and herring arrived along with five prisoners.
 The prisoners were smugglers who had supplied the Spanish with provisions.
 They had been caught sailing up the Scheldt to Antwerp.
 Kiechel reports that three of the prisoners were flogged, and their two leaders were sentenced to hang.
 The two convicts were taken across the estuary of the Scheldt to Flanders and executed in view of the Spanish army.

 England and the Dutch Revolt

 During Samuel Kiechel’s time in Vlissingen, the Dutch Republic and England signed the Treaty of Nonsuch (10 August 1585).
 Queen Elizabeth I agreed to provide troops to lift the siege of Antwerp and to pay a yearly subsidy to support the Dutch rebellion.
-In return, English garrisons were stationed in the towns of Brill and Vlissingen, as well as at Fort Rammekens, until the Dutch repaid the loan.
-They achieved this in 1616.
+In return, English garrisons were stationed in the towns of Brielle and Vlissingen, as well as at Fort Rammekens, until the Dutch repaid the loan.
 Robert Dudley, 1st Earl of Leicester, was sent to command the English forces.

 After waiting a month in Vlissingen, the wind finally shifted.
 On 6 September, Samuel Kiechel boarded a French privateer in his third and final attempt to leave the city.